bshinnny/SplitwiseClone/API-Docs/expenses.md

     }
     ```

-### Get all Expenses for a Group based on the Group's id ???
+### Get all Expenses for a Group based on the Group's id

-Return all the bookings for a spot specified by id.
+Return all the expenses for a group based on the Group's id

 * Require Authentication: true
 * Request
   * Method: GET
-  * URL: /api/spots/:spotId/bookings
+  * URL: /api/groups/:groupId/expenses
   * Body: none

-* Successful Response: If you ARE NOT the owner of the spot.
+* Successful Response:
   * Status Code: 200
   * Headers:
     * Content-Type: application/json